Tzʼutujil people: Precolonial history

 The Tzʼutujil date from the post-classic period (circa 900–1500) of the Maya civilization.
 They inhabit the southern watershed of Lake Atitlán, in what is now defined as the Solola region of the Guatemalan highlands.

-The ancestors of the Tz'utujil from Tulán, the ancient capital of the Toltec, moved to the region near Lake Atitlán.
-There, they established the capital Chiaa, which means “close to the water” on the hill of Chuitinamit.
+The ancestors of the Tz'utujil moved to their present location from Tollan, the ancient capital of the Toltecs.
+Near Lake Atitlán, they established their capital Chiaa (meaning “close to the water”) on the hill of Chuitinamit.
 The leadership in Chiaa consisted of the supreme lord, the Ahtz'iquinahay (Lord of the House), and a lesser supreme lord, the Tz’utujil, who named the group after himself.
-South of Santiago Atitlan, the Ahtz'iquinahay, and his lords ran cacao plantations.
-In the fifteenth century, Quicab, the Ki’che Maya ruler, prevented westward migration through military violence against the Tz’utujil people.
+South of Santiago Atitlan, the Ahtz'iquinahay and his lords ran cacao plantations.
+In the fifteenth century, the Ki’che’ ruler Quicab prevented westward migration through military violence against the Tz’utujil people.

 In 1523 the Spanish conquistador Pedro de Alvarado, with the help of the Kaqchikel Maya, defeated them in a battle close to the town of Panajachel.
 At that time they lost a portion of their lands, and the control of the lake.